sanesecurityguy/sysad-linux-cheat-sheet/SysAdmin's Linux Commands Cheat Sheet.md

 `dnf wp [FILENAME]`<br>
 See patches already installed for a CVE:<br>
 `dnf upif --list --with-cve --installed | grep [CVE]`<br>
-See patches not yet installed for a CVE:<br>
+See patches for a CVE that are available but not yet installed:<br>
 `dnf upif --list --with-cve | grep [CVE]`

 ### Zypper